 We, heavy people, are hard on things and that includes fabric.
 The stress level an overweight person puts on furniture fabric is far greater than a small person.
-This often leads to the fabric tearing away from the joints which is very difficult to fix aesthetically.
+This often leads to the fabric tearing away from the joints which can be very difficult to fix aesthetically.

-Leather, with not the most comfortable, can be extremely durable if it is well cared for.
+Leather, while not the most comfortable, can be extremely durable if it is well cared for.

 4. Look For The Sturdiest Fasteners

 Another common failure point is where the fabric is attached to the frame or to other fabric.
 If it is simply stapled to the wood or sewn to other fabric (like a couch cover) then it will not stand the test of time.

 The most hardwearing furniture fastening is large old-fashioned-looking rivet staples that cover the arms and edges of a couch or furniture.
 This spreads out the load of the largest area and can help preserve the fabric.